Here is the vision of my lab, which straddles digital agriculture and computational biology using applied data analytics:

 The primary focus of my research is applied data analytics and data engineering directed at the domains of digital agriculture and precision health.

-On the precision health front, our focus is on the computational genomics and synthetic biology sub-domains.
+On the precision health and genome engineering front, our focus is on the computational genomics and synthetic biology sub-domains.

 Here I will provide new dimensions and storylines from the work that we do at ICAN.
 In general, I will write this so that it is accessible to a general technical audience.